TEACHING

 The goals of the Novel Reactor are as follows: to generate as many pages of your novel draft as possible in a 13-week period, while sharpening your writing and shaping your story arc.
 Each student in this class will have the opportunity to workshop a 10-page excerpt 4 times.
 Because you will not be reading your fellow students’ work outside of class as you would in a traditional workshop, your assignment is to write 10 new pages each week.

-This class also features an individual 30-minute Zoom conference with the instructor for each writer in the latter half of the course.
+The class also features an individual 30-minute Zoom conference with the instructor for each writer in the latter half of the course.
 These conferences are self-directed; you’ll come in with aspects of your work you’d like to discuss and I’ll help you brainstorm and troubleshoot.

 As you read aloud in class, your classmates and instructor will follow along on the provided doc, jotting notes for themselves.
 Then we will discuss the piece as we would in a typical workshop.
 We’ll have 40 minutes for each student’s workshop slot, which allows ample time for both reading and discussion.